Top 3 Meme Stocks List for Your Portfolio

 Specifically, a meme stock is a stock that has gone viral with social media popularity.
-Stocks that are considered meme stocks have seen a recent surge in viral activity, which is usually fueled by online social media platforms such as Reddit and Twitter.
+Stocks that are considered meme stocks have seen a recent surge in viral activity, which is usually fueled by online platforms such as Reddit and Twitter.

 Top 3 Meme Stocks List to Speculate On

 Due to internet virality, meme stocks tend to see rapid price spikes.
 Because of this, the spikes are usually followed by an inevitable crash.

 A large portion of these spikes are caused by the Reddit forum WallStreetBets.
 And it’s common for retail investors on these platforms to target stocks that are heavily shorted.
 They look for stocks with high short percentage of float and look to create short squeezes in the process.
 A short squeeze situation can create fast upward movement in a stocks price, as investors look to cover their short positions.

 In a thread on the WallStreetBets subreddit, one user explained the meme stock cycle as:

 - Early Adopter Phase: Investors who believe a particular stock is undervalued and begin to buy in large quantities.
 This causes the stock’s price to increase slowly.

 - Middle Phase: People who are watching activity notice the increase in volume.
 More individuals start buying, and the stock’s price skyrockets.

 - Late/FOMO Phase: The stock’s momentum begins to trend on social media and online forums.
 Thus, fear of missing out takes hold and more retail investors join in.

 - Profit-Taking Phase: After a few days, buying peaks and the early adopters begin cashing out.
 Just like the buying phase, the selling phase becomes a chain reaction as people fear losing money.
 This is where the price goes down.